go-delve/delve/Documentation/usage/dlv_core.md

-## dlv exec
+## dlv core

-Execute a precompiled binary, and begin a debug session.
+Examine a core dump.

 ### Synopsis

-Execute a precompiled binary and begin a debug session.
+Examine a core dump.

-This command will cause Delve to exec the binary and immediately attach to it to begin a new debug session.
-Please note that if the binary was not compiled with optimizations disabled, it may be difficult to properly debug it.
-Please consider compiling debugging binaries with -gcflags="-N -l".
+The core command will open the specified core file and the associated executable and let you examine the state of the process when the core dump was taken.

 ```
-dlv exec [./path/to/binary]
+dlv core <executable> <core>
 ```

 ### Options inherited from parent commands